feathersjs/feathers/website/content/api/application.md

 ## .setup([server])

 `app.setup([server]) -> Promise<app>` is used to initialize all services by calling each [services .setup(app, path)](services#setupapp-path) method (if available).
-It will also use the `server` instance passed (e.g. through `http.createServer`) to set up SocketIO (if enabled) and any other provider that might require the server instance.
+It will also use the `server` instance passed (e.g. through `http.createServer`).
 You can register [application setup hooks](./hooks#setup-and-teardown) to e.g. set up database connections and other things required to be initialized on startup in a certain order.

 Normally `app.setup` will be called automatically when starting the application via [app.listen([port])](#listen-port) but there are cases (like in tests) when it can be called explicitly.